-Demystifying Phishing Attacks: How to Protect Yourself Now
+Demystifying Phishing Attacks: How to Protect Yourself in 2023

 - by Justice Levine

 How Does Phishing Work?

-A phishing attack tricks users into falling for a scam, as it is a type of digital attack in which threat actors send malicious emails designed to trick users into falling for a scam.
-The motive behind a phishing campaign is usually to get people to reveal financial information, credentials or other sensitive data.
-While sending out spam email in bulk is a tactic that is commonly used by phishers in generic, large-scale campaigns, phishers are now shifting in favor of targeted, well-researched attacks.
+A phishing attack tricks users into falling for a scam, as it is a type of digital attack that involves threat actors sending malicious emails.
+The drive for a phishing campaign is typically to get victims to compromise their financial information, credentials or other sensitive data.
+Sending out spam email in bulk is a tactic that is commonly used by phishers in generic, large-scale campaigns, however, phishers are now shifting in favor of targeted, well-researched attacks.
 Modern phishing campaigns often employ social engineering, or techniques used to manipulate psychology.
 These deceptive tactics encourage recipients to act rapidly without taking a moment to think about the best course of action.

-Phishing is a very popular method of attack because it is cheap, easy and effective.
-Research by Verizon reveals that thirty percent of phishing emails are opened by target users.
+Phishing is a cheap, easy and effective method of attack, making it popular among cybercriminals.
 Phishing scams are virtually free for attackers to carry out, but carry hefty costs for their targets.
 More than 70% of phishing emails are opened by their targets and over 90% of security breaches in companies are a result of phishing attacks.
 Victims frequently end up with data loss, identity theft or malware infections - resulting in significant recovery costs and damaged reputations.

 Spear phishing is a highly targeted version of phishing that involves sending fraudulent emails that appear to be from a known or trusted sender in order to obtain sensitive information.
 Spear phishing is becoming increasingly common because it is generally even more successful than conventional phishing in deceiving recipients.
 As opposed to sending hundreds of thousands of relatively generic emails out at a time, spear phishing campaigns involve researching victims and using advanced intelligence strategies to compose just a thousand convincing spear phishing emails that can be sent at the same time.

 Spear phishing can be seen as a cyber crime double-play - threat actors have the ability to compromise the identity of one business and then use it to steal sensitive information from another.
 Currently, over 95% of all attacks on enterprise networks are attributed to spear phishing.